Tracer dynamics in an interacting active bath: fluctuations and energy partition: Harmonic confinement: Energetics and equipartition theorem

 Interestingly, in highly active baths, the average kinetic and potential energies become dependent on the strength of the confining potential $\mu$, as shown in Fig.~\fref{fig:energetics}(b).
 This behavior contrasts sharply with equilibrium baths, where $\mathcal{K} = \mathcal{P} = k_B T/2$, independent of $\mu$.
 However, when the bath activity is low, this independence is restored, making the effective temperature description in Eq.~\eqref{eff_temp} consistent.

 Experimental evidence for a generalized energy equipartition has been reported for Silica beads immersed in an E. coli suspension~\cite{maggi_activebath}.
-In agreement with our theoretical predictions, the accessible correlation times in that study were significantly shorter than the other time scales, allowing for an effective temperature description.
-However, our findings predict that for longer bath correlation times—achievable in systems like self-propelled colloids or Janus particles—the effective temperature picture breaks down entirely, along with energy equipartition.
-These predictions open avenues for experimental validation in regimes not yet explored.
+Although our model is not intended to quantitatively replicate the experimental setup of Ref.~\cite{maggi_activebath}, the experimentally accessible regime, where the bath correlation times were much shorter than the other relevant timescales, allowed for an effective temperature description, consistent with our theoretical predictions.
+Our findings suggest that for longer bath correlation times—achievable in systems like self-propelled colloids or Janus particles—the effective temperature along with energy equipartition may break down.
+Our results open avenues for experimental validation in regimes not yet explored.